 Pruning, when done correctly, should result in safe, healthy and beautiful trees.
-There is more to it than simply dusting off your old garden tools and hatcheting away.
+DIY tree pruning seems like a simple enough idea, however, there is more to it than simply dusting off your old garden tools and hatcheting away.
 A certified arborist is trained to understand when a tree needs to be pruned and why, but also skilled in proper pruning techniques.

 If you’re unsure what you are doing, it’s always best to avoid potential costly follies and contact us with any questions you may have.

 For those who decide to prune without proper knowledge and preparation, here are some of the more common mistakes they make:

 1. Using dull tools – Maybe you’ve never done much, if any, tree pruning before and the tools you have in your shed or garage have seen better days.
 Old overused tools may be dull, which makes the healing process longer since branches are not cleanly cut.
 Besides, it makes your job more physically challenging.
 Sharpen your tools or look into investing in new ones.